sadra-hatami/Business-Website/README.md

 The copy on the pages is placeholder business text, so the layout can be reused for a real shop or company by replacing titles, prices, images, and contact details.

-> **Tagline:** *A responsive multi-page Persian business website with home, about, products, services, and contact pages, built with HTML and CSS.*
+> **Tagline:** *A responsive multi-page Persian business website with home, about, products, services, and contact pages, built with HTML, CSS, and JavaScript.*

 ---